rosjat/sdl2-test/README.md

 ## some kind of a roadmap ...

+  - find a proper project structure, some things are just to stange but that's simply me ...
+I guess
   - implementing basic features to debug (maybe some kind of console)
   - implementing more lua interaction features so we can make more changes by scripts
   - revisting the "game" design after we make the existing code more robust

 ---

+### Update 2021/05/04

+ - fixed some nasty "bugs" regarding the Lua State
+   - it was placed in the wrong structure so every time i wanted to close it broke because some of the things in LUA where already "gone" ...
+ - restructured the project files again, this won't be te last time anyway
+ - fixed the basic collision testing, this is still not good enough so I need to rework some things regarding "world object" representation
+ - removed some debug messages in collision testing

 ### Update 2021/04/29